The Legend of Dead Darrius: The True Story of Birmingham Alabama's Urban Legend--Mummified Stuffed Boy

 I went to Enon Ridge, Alabama, and canvassed the neighborhood.
 Finally, I met a person who told me I needed to talk to a man who probably knew the family.
 His name was Mr. Cleophus Riles Jr., and he was a prominent member of the Enon Ridge community.

-Traciy Curry-Reyes and Cleophus Riles Jr. (2019)
+| Traciy Curry-Reyes and Cleophus Riles Jr. (2019) |

 Enon Ridge, Alabama: Cleophus Riles said Dead Darrius was just a statue and that in the 50s and 60s, Dr. Ernest Taggart’s home was a glorious one, where they held swanky parties.

-He explained Dr. Ernest Taggart was a prestigious African American dentist, and his wife, Essie Taggart, was the secretary-treasurer at Miles College in Fairfield, Alabama.
+He explained that Dr. Ernest Taggart was a prestigious African American dentist, and his wife, Essie Taggart, was the secretary-treasurer at Miles College in Fairfield, Alabama.

 The youngsters in Enon Ridge (Birmingham, Alabama) used to peek through the gates of the Taggarts' home to see what was going on.
 There were lots of well-dressed black people visiting the couple.
 And on a Friday or Saturday night, you could see Doctor Ernest and Essie Taggart heading to the cozy Afro Club high atop Enon Ridge.